ShimantoBhowmik/Bengali-Recipes/README.txt

-This is your one-stop website for finding Bengali Recipes
+A website with 12 of the most famous Bengali Recipes with links to those Recipes.